When trauma goes untreated, it can impact all aspects of your life, manifesting as a variety of different symptoms.

 PTSD (Post-Traumatic Stress Disorder)

-PTSD is an anxiety disorder that develops after a terrifying event in which physical harm occurred or was threatened.
+PTSD develops after a terrifying event in which physical harm occurred or was threatened.
 During the traumatic incident that caused the PTSD, the person experiences intense fear, a sense of helplessness, and horror.
 People suffering from PTSD typically startle easily, experience emotional numbing and loss of interest in activities they used to enjoy, and struggle with insomnia, flashbacks, and nightmares.
 PTSD often occurs with anxiety, depression and substance abuse, and has been linked to physical health problems.